 Although DLA received a Disclaimer of Opinion on the Agency's WCF financial statements, which denotes that the auditor conducted audit procedures but was unable to express an opinion on the financial statements, DLA continues to make tremendous strides.
-DLA's continued efforts consist of establishing the framework to correct material weaknesses by reviewing and establishing end-to-end business processes, evaluating operational impacts on the financial statements, identifying the financial statement and financial reporting risks, and designing and implementing the appropriate controls to address those risks.
+DLA's continued efforts across all levels of the enterprise consist of establishing the framework to correct material weaknesses by reviewing, establishing, and reengineering end-to-end business processes, evaluating operational impacts on the financial statements, identifying the financial statement and financial reporting risks, and designing and implementing the appropriate controls to address those risks.

-The DLA enterprise continues to document and evaluate critical processes, identify risks, and develop internal controls to address risks associated with reporting of financial information.
-Efforts include initiatives to improve budgeting, financial operations, and accounting to enhance the value provided to the Warfighter and our partners.
-DLA continues to focus efforts and resources towards improving the financial reporting data, upgrading financial and operational systems, concentrating remediation of Notice of Findings and Recommendations in areas with the greatest impact to DLA readiness and lethality, and improved financial data and internal controls with the goal of achieving an unmodified audit opinion.
-For DLA WCF, we are enhancing our internal controls over operations, financial reporting, and financial systems.
+The DLA enterprise efforts include initiatives to improve financial operations (budgeting, accounting, and reporting) to enhance the value provided to the Warfighter and our partners.
+DLA continues to focus efforts and resources towards upgrading financial and operational systems, remediating audit findings in areas with the greatest impact to readiness and lethality, while improving financial data and internal controls to achieve an unmodified audit opinion.

-As DLA continues to evolve in the audit process, we will continue to learn and use that knowledge to improve and protect our business processes, allowing us to maximize our resources in support of the Warfighter.
-One of our highest priorities is to provide enhanced financial management and strong governance in support of our goals to identify and address risks, successfully manage challenges including audit findings, and accomplish associated remediation actions necessary to address material weaknesses.
+As DLA continues to evolve in the audit process, we will continue to learn and use that knowledge to improve, reform and protect our business operations and financial processes, allowing us to maximize our resources in support of the Warfighter.
+One of our highest priorities is to provide enhanced financial management and strong governance in support of our goals to identify and address risks, successfully manage challenges, and implement actions to remediate material weaknesses.
 Our commitment to fiscal stewardship is paramount in supporting the Warfighter and demonstrates prudent use of the American taxpayer funds entrusted to us.